 By default, all routes are organized in one "main" routing table.
 It is possible to make more than one routing table which we will discuss further in this article, but for now, for sake of simplicity, we will consider that there is only one "main" routing table.

-Its purpose is not just to store routes, but also to filter routing information to calculate the best route for each destination prefix, to build and update the Forwarding Information Base, and distribute routes between different routing protocols.
+Its purpose is not just to store routes, but also to filter routing information to calculate the best route for each destination prefix, to build and update Forwarding Information Base and to distribute routes between different routing protocols.